mulhoon/thischanged.me/README.md

-Nic's Basic HTML5 Build
+HeadStart
 ========

-This template is my preferred boilerplate to start a simple web/mobile project.
+HeadStart is a simple web/mobile project template.
 It may not be to everyone's taste, I like to keep things simple.

 #### Project features